 Share the London Love

-If you’ve read this far, I’m hoping I’ve surprised you at least once with some of my less than obvious London finds.
+If you’ve read this far, I’m hoping I’ve surprised you at least once with some of my hidden sights in London.
 But is there anything else I need to add?
 Let me know in the comments – and, if you liked the post, please share it on social media so other people can check out the cool sights of hidden London too.